 Add Meatballs and Pasta

 - Add the Meatballs and Pasta.
-Put the meatballs and the uncooked egg noodles into the pot with the sauce.
-Make sure the noodles are nestled into the sauce so that they cook evenly.
-Cover the pot with a lid and let it simmer for 8 minutes.4 cups egg noodles
+Toss the meatballs and uncooked noodles into the pot with the sauce.
+Make sure the noodles are nestled down into the sauce so they cook all the way.
+Cover the pot and let it simmer for 8 minutes.4 cups egg noodles

 - Add Parmesan and Parsley.
 Stir in parmesan cheese and fresh minced parsley to finish the creamy sauce.1 cup parmesan cheese